vmario89/Attraccess/docs/developer/openapi.md

 - [OpenAPI Initiative](https://www.openapis.org/)
 - [Swagger Documentation](https://swagger.io/docs/)

-## Attraccess OpenAPI Support
+## FabAccess OpenAPI Support

-All Attraccess endpoints are documented using OpenAPI specifications.
+All FabAccess endpoints are documented using OpenAPI specifications.
 This provides a comprehensive API reference that can be explored interactively.

 ### Accessing the OpenAPI UI

-Once you have a running Attraccess instance, you can access the OpenAPI UI at:
+Once you have a running FabAccess instance, you can access the OpenAPI UI at:

 ```
-<your-attraccess-url>/api
+<your-fabaccess-url>/api
 ```

 This interactive interface allows you to: